 The Winner’s Triangle helps us to move into Adult ego state.

 * Victim to Voicing our Feelings (or Vulnerable) – asking honestly for what we need instead of hoping someone else will tell us

 * Rescuer to Resourceful (or Caring) – supporting others instead of doing it for them

 * Persecutor to Potent (or Assertive) – making it clear what needs to happen, without blame, aggression or punishment; defining boundaries and believing that everyone’s needs are important

 This all happens at work.
 In every relationship.
 In every conversation.

 Think about it as you have conversations today, and work out where you are and where might be a better, more adult position.
 For example, what is the one conversation you need to have with your boss that you have been avoiding – move from Victim (blaming your boss for not reading your mind that you need this conversation) to Voicing that, being Vulnerable.
-Or what about a conversation with someone who asks you for help – do you really need to do it for them, or could you ask questions that help them to work it out for themselves?
+Or what about a conversation with someone who asks you for help – do you really need to do it for them, or could you ask questions that resource them to work it out for themselves?